CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## **Task 4: Prepare the Network Watcher monitoring environment and NSG Flow**

 Network Watcher provides several features to monitor and diagnose network performance issues.
-We will create NSG flow logs that will provide detailed information about the network traffic that passes through your NSG.They capture information such as source and destination IP addresses, source and destination ports, protocol, and action taken (allow or deny) by the NSG.
+We will create NSG flow logs that will provide detailed information about the network traffic that passes through your NSG.
+They capture information such as source and destination IP addresses, source and destination ports, protocol, and action taken (allow or deny) by the NSG.
 This information can be used for troubleshooting network connectivity issues, monitoring and analyzing network traffic patterns, and detecting potential security threats.

-1. Navigate to Azure portal.
-Using the search bar, search for **Resource group (1)** and **select (2)** it from the suggestions.
+1. Navigate to the Azure portal.
+Using the search bar, search for **Resource group (1)** and **select (2)** from the suggestions.

    ![](images/cafinfra5.jpg)